-- Objective 2 Implement a method of education either by offering group seminars or going on location to individual facilities. - Objective 3 Design brochures and/or pamphlets to provide information regarding 911 when to call information, as well as when to identify an alternative (i.e. Save a Life by Knowing Your Alternatives). - Objective 4 Develop a budget for materials to be displayed and distributed to facilities.
+Objective 1 Develop a program to contact public & private facilities.
+Objective 2 Implement a method of education either by offering group seminars or going on location to individual facilities.
+Objective 3 Design brochures and/or pamphlets to provide information regarding 911 - when to call information, as well as when to identify an alternative (i.e. - Save a Life by Knowing Your Alternatives).
+Objective 4 Develop a budget for materials to be displayed and distributed to facilities.